The importance of using data visualization when telling a story

 - Does it inspire action or emotion?

-- Can everyone understand what you’re trying to say?
+- Can everyone understand what I’m trying to say?

 - Is there a theme or motif to reinforce the concept?

-- How will my audience consume the data without the background knowledge you have?
+- How will my audience consume the data without the background knowledge I have?

 At the end of the day, the way in which your data appears in the presentation matters most.
 Here are a few tips for perfecting the portrayal of data: